zlogic/mendix-docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise.md

 By default, Bitrise targets both Android and iOS.
 If you do not need to build for both operating systems (OS), remove all actions related to that OS and skip all steps below related to it as well.

-For example, if you only target iOS, you can remove the actions **Install missing Androide SDK components** and **Android Build**.
+For example, if you only target iOS, you can remove the actions **Install missing Android SDK components** and **Android Build**.
 This will significantly speed up your builds and save credits.

 ### Add Android Code Signing (Android only)